theoknights/theoknights.github.io/_posts/2024-03-30-MEHAT-conference-schedule.md

 </div>
 <p>
 <div>
-  <p>Hüseyin Göcen (UCDavis, PhD Student) — “Plagues, Witches, and Vampires: Vampire-Related Questions in Provincial Jurisconsults’ Fatwa Collections in Early Modern Ottoman Odessa (Early Seventeenth-Century)”</p>
+  <p>Hüseyin Göcen (UC Davis, PhD Student) — “Plagues, Witches, and Vampires: Vampire-Related Questions in A Provincial Jurisconsult’s Fatwa Collections in Early Modern Ottoman Odessa (Early Seventeenth-Century)”</p>
 <button class="collapsible">Abstract
   <svg class="svg-icon" xmlns="http://www.w3.org/2000/svg" viewBox="0 0 16 16">
     <path fill-rule="evenodd" d="M1.646 4.646a.5.5 0 0 1 .708 0L8 10.293l5.646-5.647a.5.5 0 0 1 .708.708l-6 6a.5.5 0 0 1-.708 0l-6-6a.5.5 0 0 1 0-.708z" />
   </svg>
 </button>
 <div class="content">
-  <p><i>This paper is about vampirism and vampire-related practices in the Ottoman Empire in the early seventeenth-century and aims to show how legal opinions (fatwas) stand as primary sources for the perception of the vampirism through the analysis of vampire cases from Akkerman (today’s Bilhorod-Dnistrovsky in Odessa, Ukraine).
-My main fatwa collection is Ali b.
-Abdullah el-Akkirmânî’s (d.
-1618) Fetâvâ-yı Akkirmânî (1630-31 and 1642).
+  <p><i>This paper is about vampirism and vampire-related practices in the Ottoman Empire in the early seventeenth century and aims to show how legal opinions (fatwas) stand as primary sources for the perception of vampirism through the analysis of vampire cases from Akkerman (today’s Bilhorod-Dnistrovsky in Odessa, Ukraine).
+My main fatwa collection is ʿAli b. ʿAbdullāh el-Aḳkirmānī’s (d.
+1618) Fetāvā-yı Aḳkirmānī (1630-31 and 1642).
 In the provincial jurisconsult’s legal opinion collection, there are questions on dead people’s bodies and burning “primary cases” of plagues, who were called “vampires.”
 In the literature on vampires, people who died of diseases and became vampires are called “nachzehrer.”
 I argue that these cases are examples of nachzehrer in the Ottoman Empire, and through these questions in the fatwas, we can look at and enter the mental world of the early modern Ottoman peasant communities.
 The fatwas enlighten the relationship between beliefs about vampires and how people reacted against these supernatural beings.
 The fatwas on vampires and different practices villagers performed to prevent the spread of the disease uncover the relationship between beliefs about witches, phallic amulets, and diseases in villagers’ minds.
-These cases demonstrate that the underused provincial fatwa sources can be used as the means for discovering the embodiment of fears and provide us with ways to comprehend the vampirism beliefs and corpses and help us build connections in the Eurasian sociocultural arena thanks to the place of Akkerman in the juncture of Eastern Europe, the Balkans, and the Black Sea.</i></p>
+These cases demonstrate that the underused provincial fatwa sources can be used as the means for discovering the embodiment of fears and provide us with ways to comprehend the vampirism beliefs and corpses and help us build connections in the Eurasian sociocultural arena thanks to the place of Akkerman in the juncture of Eastern Europe and the Balkans.
+</i></p>
 </div>
 </div>
 <p>